An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Germ cell tumors are much less common.
 They begin in the ovary's egg production cells.
 These cancers, although rare, tend to occur in younger women.

-- Stromal tumors are very rare.
+- Stromal tumors are rare.
 They develop from the connective tissue cells that hold the ovary together.
 These cells produce the female hormones estrogen and progesterone.

 Ovarian Cancer Progression